subins2000/multi-smtp/readme.txt

 **Donate**

-I was 16 years old when writing this plugin.
-Please consider a donation to support me.
-Please.... http://subinsb.com/donate
+If you found this plugin helpful, please consider a donation to support me. http://subinsb.com/donate

 **Support**